Back to School

 Pedestrian Safety

-- Take extra care to look out for children in school zones, near playgrounds and parks, and in all residential areas.
+- Watch for children near playgrounds, parks, and residential areas.

 - Never pass a vehicle stopped for pedestrians.